khaled39ab/Learn-TypeScript/README.md

 ﻿# Learn-TypeScript
 ## This is learning project about typescript.
-After this project I will start to learn react-typescript.

 # **Introduction to TypeScript**